. . . in and around Park Slope

 - High Dive (243 5th Ave) | Fun bar with vintage vibes and a nice patio

-- The Commissioner (247 5th Ave) | Bar serving cocktails & beer in an old-school setup with dart boards & a shuffleboard table.
+- The Commissioner (247 5th Ave) | Cocktails & beer in an old-school setup with dart boards & a shuffleboard table

-- Union Hall: (702 Union St.) | A bar/lounge with librarylike decor, plus 2 bocce courts & a basement performance space that features Brooklyn’s best comedy acts.
+- Union Hall: (702 Union St.) | A bar/lounge with library-like decor, plus 2 bocce courts & a basement performance space that features Brooklyn’s best comedy acts

-- Park Slope Ale House: (356 6th Ave) | Mellow neighborhood hangout for beer & pub food with outdoor seating & a pool table.
+- Park Slope Ale House: (356 6th Ave) | Mellow neighborhood hangout for beer & pub food with outdoor seating & a pool table

 - Strong Rope Brewery: (574 President St.) | A great taproom with hand-crafted ales